textbook/textbook.github.io/content/development/js-tdd-e2e.md

 I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.

-> **Once you're ready to move on**, check out [the next article] in this series where we'll learn about more about how to deal with sources of data outside of our control.
+> **Once you're ready to move on**, check out [the next article] in this series where we'll learn more about how to deal with sources of data outside of our control.

 ## Linting [Bonus]